Coronavirus in Russia: The Latest News | July 1 - The Moscow Times

 July 1: What you need to know today

-- Russia on Wednesday confirmed 21,042 new coronavirus cases and 669 deaths, an all-time mortality record for the country since the start of the pandemic.
-Moscow recorded 5,823 cases and 117 deaths.
-St. Petersburg recorded 1,503 new cases and a new record of 111 deaths.
+- Russia on Thursday confirmed 23,543 new coronavirus cases and 672 deaths, an all-time case and mortality record for the country since the start of the pandemic.
+Moscow recorded 7,597 cases and 108 deaths.
+St. Petersburg recorded 1,612 new cases and a new record of 115 deaths.

+- Moscow will start offering booster shots of the Sputnik V vaccine for individuals who were vaccinated more than six months ago, Mayor Sergei Sobyanin announced Thursday.

 - Germany will close its borders to Russians starting Tuesday to prevent the importation of mutated Covid-19 strains, the German Embassy in Moscow announced.